This post is written by Dr. Brent Wells

 4. Foam Roller

 Prevention is always easier than waiting for the pain to worsen.
 Foam rollers are a great way to address back pain problems.
 Foam rollers are inexpensive and easy to use.
-You can effectively use them to restore your body and prevent lower back pain.
+You can effectively use them to restore your body and prevent lower back pain and hip pain.

 When you can do an activity on a solid surface, you need to engage an unstable stage to prompt your body to work harder.
 Foam rolling forces your body to employee more muscles so as to maintain proper balance and body alignment.
 A simple adaptation can transform a simple exercise into a challenge for better back pain control.
 When used properly, a foam roller is very resourceful for: